jerry81/natural-language/german/mistakes.md

 118. Anna, go to the hospital please!
 - Anna, geht ins Krankenhaus, bitte! - incorrect
 - Anna, geh ins Krankenhaus, bitte! - correct

+119. The baby is so sweet
+- Das Kind ist so süß - incorrect
+- Das Baby ist so süß - correct